 Separate potty breaks from fun time

 Play time and potty time should be separate.
 Otherwise, your puppy may be too busy playing to actually do his business!
 When you make your schedule, have short breaks that are only for bathroom time and then play time breaks as well.
-If your dog seems distracted or doesn’t poop, take them back inside and try again later.
-Don’t allow them to wander around and play, reinforce the idea that you’re only there for going to the bathroom.
+If your dog seems distracted or doesn’t poop, go back inside and try again later.
+Don’t allow them to wander around and play, reinforce the idea that you’re only there for them to go potty.

 However, if your dog goes outside and poops right away then allowing for some play time can act as a “treat” and reinforce good behavior.
 Only let them play after they’ve done their business though!

 Note: It can also be helpful to establish a “command” for defecating.
 For example, when your dog squats down to go you can say “go potty” or something similar.
-Once the action is completed, praise your dog.
+Once the action is completed, praise him and give up the treats if you’ve got ’em!.
 They will eventually come to learn that when you tell them to “go potty” that it’s time to do their business.
 This could help them to differentiate between bathroom breaks and play time.